yhygao/UTNet/README.md

 Transformer architecture has emerged to be successful in a number of natural language processing tasks.
 However, its applications to medical vision remain largely unexplored.
-In this study, we present UTNet, a simple yet powerful hybrid Transformer architecture that in- tegrates self-attention into a convolutional neural network for enhancing medical image segmentation.
+In this study, we present UTNet, a simple yet powerful hybrid Transformer architecture that integrates self-attention into a convolutional neural network for enhancing medical image segmentation.
 UTNet applies self-attention modules in both encoder and decoder for capturing long-range dependency at dif- ferent scales with minimal overhead.
-To this end, we propose an efficient self-attention mechanism along with relative position encoding that re- duces the complexity of self-attention operation significantly from O(n2) to approximate O(n).
+To this end, we propose an efficient self-attention mechanism along with relative position encoding that reduces the complexity of self-attention operation significantly from O(n2) to approximate O(n).
 A new self-attention decoder is also proposed to recover fine-grained details from the skipped connections in the encoder.
 Our approach addresses the dilemma that Transformer requires huge amounts of data to learn vision inductive bias.
-Our hybrid layer de- sign allows the initialization of Transformer into convolutional networks without a need of pre-training.
+Our hybrid layer design allows the initialization of Transformer into convolutional networks without a need of pre-training.
 We have evaluated UTNet on the multi- label, multi-vendor cardiac magnetic resonance imaging cohort.
 UTNet demonstrates superior segmentation performance and robustness against